Written By Upasana Das

 Truck Freight forwarding in logistics is the most common method of transportation used by businesses, especially for cross-country transportation.
 As the name suggests, truck freight delivery is conducted through roads and carried via heavy trucks or vans.
 Road freight is usually the final point in the delivery itinerary.
 The timeline and speed of transportation all depend on external factors such as highway traffic, congestion, road maintenance, etc. Road freights can be a great option when your goods have arrived at the destination country and you further want to get them transported within several states, cities, or provinces.

-Following are the key stages of freight logistics:
+Following are the key stages or process of freight logistics:

 As per freight forwarders, export haulage is the very first stage in logistics, where the transportation company picks up the cargo from a company to the freight forwarder’s warehouse, which is either a self-owned or a locally owned warehouse.
 The cargo is usually transferred in trucks.
 However, it may depend on the distance to the warehouse and the type of cargo.
 Based on these factors, the time of arrival is also determined.